wiscplace/motifx/README.md

     Output : Table with amino acid sequence, motif and png logo images plus log files for each input Excel file.

+    NOTE: Motifx.py automatically calls exactFastaMatch.py, so it does not need to be run separately.

     To see Python Docs and get a better explaination of the program:

     Open python console and enter